-The valuation and rateable description of a property is determined by the Commissioner of Valuations, Valuation Office, Irish Life Centre, Abbey Street Lower, Dublin 1.
+The valuation and rateable description of a property is determined by Tailte Eireann.

-No alteration can be made to the rates assessment of a ratepayer until such time as the valuation or rateable description of a property is amended by the Commissioner of Valuations be exempt from rates under the Valuation Act, 2001.
+No alteration can be made to the rates assessment of a ratepayer until such time as the valuation or rateable description of a property is amended, for further information log on to Tailte Éireann Occupier Portal

+A ratepayer or the Local Authority can seek to have the valuation on a property revised once a material change has taken place since the last valuation or whenever the property has reverted to domestic or agricultural usage or should be exempt from rates under the Valuation Act, 2001.
 On submission of an application form R.2A which can be obtained from either the Local Authority or the Valuation Office, together with payment of €250 to "The Commissioner of Valuation" a revision officer from the Valuation Office will call in due course to the property, to conduct a revision of the valuation.
 The valuation office will also advise you of your right of appeal.